harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/nexus-scanner-reference.md

 ##### Value

-The password used to log in to the NexusIQ UI.
+The Harness secret for the password used to log in to the NexusIQ UI.
 (This is not an API access token.)

-You should create [Harness text secrets](/docs/platform/secrets/add-use-text-secrets) with your encrypted access token and access it using the format `<+secrets.getValue("project.my-secret")>`.